One of our greatest quests in life is to find what makes us happy and live our life from that place of happiness.

-While we may have different ideas on what makes us happy, there may be things we are doing, without realising it, that may be preventing us from experiencing greater levels of happiness.
+While we may have different ideas on what makes us happy, there may be things we’re doing, without realising it, that may prevent us from experiencing greater levels of happiness.

 Being happy is a choice.
-If we have habits that cultivate happiness, then we will experience it more.
-On the other hand, if we have unhealthy or destructive habits, then we will find it difficult to experience happiness on an ongoing basis.
+If we have habits that cultivate happiness, we’ll experience it more.
+If we have unhealthy or destructive habits, we’ll find it difficult to experience happiness on an ongoing basis.

-Many years ago, I had a succesful corporate career, which allowed me to have all the material successes I wanted, however I never felt a sense of true happiness and fulfilment.
+Many years ago, I had a successful corporate career, which allowed me to have all the material successes I wanted, however I never felt a sense of true happiness and fulfilment.

-Interestingly, when I reflect back on the things I was doing during that period of my life, I had many unsupportive habits that were affecting my emotional state, which in turn, affected my level of happiness.
+Interestingly, when I reflect on the things I was doing during that period of my life, I had many unsupportive habits that were affecting my emotional state, which affected my level of happiness.

-Quite often, we believe that happiness is something to be pursued and can only be experienced when we achieve something or a certain condition is met in our lives.
-The truth is happiness is something that comes from within and if we don’t have that, then nothing externally will ever give us the happiness we are seeking.
+Often, we believe happiness is something to be pursued and can only be experienced when we achieve something or a certain condition is met in our lives.
+The truth is happiness is something that comes from within and if we don’t have that, nothing externally will ever give us the happiness we are seeking.

 Our daily habits and behaviours influences our level of happiness.

-Here are ten habits to be aware of that may be destroying our happiness now.
-Once we are aware of these habits, we can implement strategies to deal with them so that we can experience greater levels of happiness in any given moment.
+Here are ten habits to be aware of that may be destroying your happiness now.
+Once you’re aware of these habits, you can implement strategies to deal with them, so you can experience greater levels of happiness in any moment.

 - You keep comparing yourself to others.
 It’s very rare for us to compare ourselves to others and conclude we are exactly the same.
 We’ll either believe we are better off or worse off than them.
 Comparing ourselves to others often triggers thoughts we are not “something” enough — not smart enough, not rich enough, not talented enough, etc., all of which generate negative thoughts and emotions.

 - You don’t believe you are enough as you are.
 Low levels of self-esteem and self-confidence can often cause us to believe there is something “wrong” with us and we should be better off than we currently are.
-Until we believe we are enough just as we are, we will always be pursuing something outside of ourselves to give us happiness, which is a recipe for unhappiness.
+Until we believe we’re enough just as we are, we’ll always be pursuing something outside of ourselves to give us happiness, which is a recipe for unhappiness.

 - You allow yourself to get lazy because it’s easier.
 Happiness can also be experienced by successfully taking on new risks or challenges.
 When we stop experiencing new things and remain within our comfort zone, we don’t have anything to look forward to.
 Lack of progress equates to lack of novelty, which means no new experiences.

 - You doubt your ability to do what you really want to in life.
-Too often in life, we start on one path, for example, a certain career, only to find that we are not enjoying it.
-Rather than pursue another path that will bring us joy, too many people continue what they are doing because they have so much invested in it.
+Too often in life, we start on one path, for example, a certain career, only to find that we’re not enjoying it.
+Rather than pursue another path that will bring us joy, too many people continue what they’re doing because they have so much invested in it.
 It takes courage to leave behind something that does not bring us joy and pursue something which does.

 - You don’t take responsibility when things go wrong.
 It’s easy to make up excuses or blame others for our misfortune or lack of happiness.
-The truth is we are totally responsible for all aspects of our lives, so if things are not going they way we want them to, it’s up to us to make the necessary changes to make things right.
+The truth is, we’re responsible for all aspects of our lives, so if things aren’t going the way we want them to, it’s up to us to make the necessary changes to make things right.

 - You pretend everything is okay.
-It’s very easy to hide what is really going on for us because we may feel shame, guilt, embarrassment or regret.
-When we numb out what we are really feeling, that’s when we experience sadness, or in extreme cases, depression.
-Learning how to deal with our emotions is extremely important because there aren’t too many people who are happy 100% of the time.
+It’s easy to hide what’s really going on for us because we may feel shame, guilt, embarrassment or regret.
+When we numb out what we’re feeling, that’s when we experience sadness, or in extreme cases, depression.
+Learning how to deal with our emotions is important because there aren’t too many people who are happy 100% of the time.

 - You don’t have an optimistic outlook on life.
 Our attitude about life determines our experience of life.
-If we believe life is happening to us instead of for us, chances are we will always be reactive to things happening around us.
-If we have an optimistic outlook on life, we are more likely to accept our challenges as opportunities to learn and grow, which also equates to inner fulfilment and satisfaction.
+If we believe life is happening to us instead of for us, chances are we’ll always be reactive to things happening around us.
+If we have an optimistic outlook on life, we’re more likely to accept our challenges as opportunities to learn and grow, which also equates to inner fulfilment and satisfaction.

-If experiencing happiness is a habit, then it makes sense to develop habits of happiness and eliminate the habits that are affecting our happiness negatively.
-Once we start eliminating the habits mentioned above from our lives, we will automatically start to experiences new levels of joy and happiness.
+If experiencing happiness is a habit, it makes sense to develop habits of happiness and eliminate the habits that are affecting our happiness negatively.
+Once we eliminate these habits from our lives, we’ll automatically experience new levels of joy and happiness.

 Question: What is another thing we may be doing that could affect our happiness?